In this article, I will discuss the Pneumatic Governor.

 Two things cause the speed of the air following the venturi to change-

-1. Change in speed.
+- Change in speed.

-2. Change in position of the butterfly valve.
+- Change in position of the butterfly valve.

 Changes in air pressure in the venturi (due to changes in the speed of the air passing over the pitot tube in the venturi) are transmitted to the diaphragm chamber of the vacuum pipe.

-When the engine is at rest, the control rod is held by the diaphragm spring in the maximum fuel position and the air pressure is the same on both sides of the diaphragm.
+When the engine is running, the air pressure on the spring side of the governor falls.
+The driver's accelerator is connected to the butterfly valve.
+Pressing the accelerator down opens the butterfly valve.
+The idling stop on the venturi limits the amount the butterfly valve can close.
+The maximum speed stop on the venturi limits the amount of the butterfly valve that can open.
 When the engine is started the control rod will be in the maximum fuel position at normal air temperature.
 As the accelerator is pressed down and opens the butterfly valve, the engine speed increases.
 For each accelerator position, there is a corresponding engine speed, for example, if the accelerator is kept halfway down then the engine speed will remain midway between idling and maximum.

+Suppose that the driver keeps the accelerator half down and an uphill gradient is reached.
+The increased load will cause the engine r.p.m. to fall.
+A fall in engine rpm will reduce the speed of the air in the venturi.
+A reduction of air speed in the venturi will cause the air pressure in the venturi to rise.
 The rising air pressure in the venturi will be transmitted to the spring side of the diaphragm and cause the diaphragm with the pump control rod to move to increase the fuel supplied to the engine.
 With more fuel, the engine will develop more power and so increase engine r.p.m. to the speed as it was before the hill was reached.

 When the load is taken off the engine, for example, when a vehicle starts to go down a hill, engine speed rises, air speed through the venturi increases, air pressure falls in the diaphragm spring chamber and the injection pump control rod is moved to reduce fuel output and so prevent engine speed continuing to rise.
 If the load on the vehicle is too great, the engine stalls.
 In practice, of course, a vehicle driver changes to a lower gear to prevent stalling.
 The pneumatic governor is controlled by engine r.p.m.

 When the driver takes his foot off the accelerator, the butterfly valve closes to its idling stop.
-In the idling position, the governor’s diaphragm contacts a spring-loaded idling damper.
+In the idling position, the governor's diaphragm contacts a spring-loaded idling damper.
 This damper is fitted to give uniform idling speed by causing the pump control rod to move quickly when a correction to r.p.m. is needed.
 At speed above idling, the damper has no effect.
-When the shut-off lever is operated, a cam pushes the control rod to the no-fuel position and the engine stops.

-Pneumatic Governor Maintenance
+Pneumatic Governor maintenance-

 The diaphragm is made of specially prepared leather and should give lasting service.
 It will be kept flexible by the addition of one tablespoon full of castor oil through the oil cap or non-detergent lubricating oil at weekly intervals.

 On dust-proofed governors (lubricator cap fitted), the diaphragm is preserved by fuel oil mist.
 No additional lubrication is necessary.
-The diaphragm unit may be checked for leaks in the following manner :

-• Discontinue the flexible pipe from the diaphragm.
+- Discontinue the flexible pipe from the diaphragm.

-• Operate the stop control, thus moving the diaphragm and control rod to the “no-fuel” position.
+- Operate the stop control, thus moving the diaphragm and control rod to the "no-fuel" position.

-• Blank off the pipe union on the diaphragm unit.
+- Blank off the pipe union on the diaphragm unit.
 A finger placed over the union will suffice.

-• Release the stop control.
+- Release the stop control.

 After a small initial movement the control rod will remain stationary, providing there are no air leaks in the diaphragm unit, should the control rod move when the stop control is released, check the joint between the governor housing and the governor cover and the union on the governor cover.
-If these joints are right, the diaphragm is at fault and must be renewed.
+If these joints are alright, the diaphragm is at fault and must be renewed.

 Keep the air filter and venturi clean.
 The stop control rod should be checked for freedom of movement at frequent intervals.